MapleSilicon/SparseFlow/docs/sparseflow-sparse-compute.md

-# SparseFlow: sparseflow-sparse-compute Pass
+# SparseFlow: `sparseflow-sparse-compute` Pass

-This pass lowers `linalg.matmul` with `sparseflow.nm` and `sparseflow.mask`
-attributes into explicit `scf.for` loop nests implementing a 2:4 style sparsity pattern on the K dimension.
+This pass lowers `linalg.matmul` ops annotated with `sparseflow.nm` and `sparseflow.mask` attributes into explicit `scf.for` loop nests implementing a 2:4-style sparsity pattern on the K dimension.

 ## Pipeline